• Skip to main content

 Pinterest pin showing a loaf of herb and cheese bread and the loaf sliced.

-There’s something undeniably comforting about the aroma of freshly baked bread wafting through the kitchen, and I can’t wait for you to try this savory homemade bread recipe.
+There’s something undeniably comforting about the aroma of freshly baked bread wafting through the kitchen, and like my Garlic Cheese Pull-Apart Bread and Sausage Cheese Bread, two more of my savory homemade bread recipes, I know you’ll love it too!

 Herb and Cheese Bread on a cutting board with two slices cut.